Addiction and Chronic Disease: What’s the Connection and How Can I Get Help?

 Methamphetamine addiction, whether it’s prescription Desoxyn® or illegally manufactured crystal meth, can create severe central nervous system dysfunction.
 It also severely increases the risk of cardiac arrest, serious dental issues, stroke, brain damage, paranoia, anxiety, and more.
 The risk of chronic disease associated with meth addiction may also be compounded by the chemicals that are often used to “cut” illegal supplies to make them cheaper and more potent during the refining process.
 These chemicals often include things like brake fluid, antifreeze, and ammonia.

-Addiction IS A Disease
+Addiction IS A Disease (and a Complex Brain Disorder)

 It’s easy to think of alcohol or drug addiction as a social or psychological problem.
-It’s actually a complex chronic disease of the brain that leads to a variety of other health issues that require their own level of specialized care.
+It’s a complex chronic disease of the brain that leads to a variety of other health issues that require their own level of specialized care.
 Unfortunately, many who attempt recovery don’t get the necessary medical treatment to achieve balanced overall health.
 The pain and sickness of these untreated issues can sometimes lead to relapse.